Nathannnn71/sealion-checkit/README.md

 4. You may do 1 of 2 things:
    - Click a student profile to access their essay and feedback.
    - Upload an essay
+   - Create a new student profile by inserting their academic credentials (Student Name & ID)

 5. Click the "Analyze Essay" button to start marking essays!